Querying Twitter in CloverDX: What You Need to Know

 These days, social networks are pervasive.
 It’s virtually impossible to avoid some kind of interaction with at least a few of them.
-Not only that, but the mere fact that so many people use them means there’s a ton of interesting data available within.
+Not only that, but the volume of traffic using them means there’s a ton of interesting data available for analytics and BI within.

 A typical example of such a popular network is Twitter, with more than 500 million tweets sent each day.
-Wouldn’t it be useful if you were able to querying Twitter to find tweets you want and then process them in bulk?
-The capacity to dig through heaps of social interactions in an effective manner is one of the core promises of Big Data – and it’s a valuable one.
+Wouldn’t it be useful if you were able to start querying Twitter to find tweets you want and then process them in bulk?
+Being able to dig through heaps of social interactions in an effective manner is one of the core promises of Big Data.
+Simplifying data preparation in this way is very valuable.
 In this blog, I will show you how to do it with CloverDX.

 First of all, you need to grant yourself access to Twitter so that you can use it to access the API later.
 Log in to your Twitter developer account and select “Create new application” to set up your application.
 Fill in the name, description, and website here if you want, leave the Callback URL field empty, and submit the form.